-Housing and Community Redevelopment Authority of Marlboro County is a public housing agency in Clio, South Carolina that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Housing and Community Redevelopment Authority of Marlboro County is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing & Community Redevelopment Authority of Marlboro County is managed by the Housing Authority of Florence.